arch-js/arch/docs/07-livescript.md

 # LiveScript

-Reflex is a node.js and in-browser JavaScript framework, but it is itself written in [LiveScript](http://livescript.net/) - a functional style transpiled language inspired by Haskell - and our default choice of application language is LiveScript as well.
+Arch is a node.js and in-browser JavaScript framework, but it is itself written in [LiveScript](http://livescript.net/) - a functional style transpiled language inspired by Haskell - and our default choice of application language is LiveScript as well.
 Since LiveScript isn’t a high-profile language, the choice deserves an explanation.

-Reflex applications are mostly written in a functional style.
+Arch applications are mostly written in a functional style.
 This is enabled by the way UI is built in React.js as a one-way functional projection of a UI model.
 Treating your user interface as a simple data structure and performing any state changes as changes to the data is much simpler and much more powerful than working with the UI components and ultimately the DOM directly.

 ## Why do I need to learn a different language?